rhyslwells/Data-Archive/content/uncleaned/Transfer Learning.md

 The sources mention several types of transfer learning, highlighting the flexibility of this approach:

-- **Unsupervised Pretraining for Supervised Learning:** The sources describe how unsupervised pretraining with models like denoising autoencoders can be used to learn useful representations that can be transferred to supervised learning tasks.
+- **Unsupervised Pretraining for [[Supervised Learning]]:** The sources describe how unsupervised pretraining with models like denoising autoencoders can be used to learn useful representations that can be transferred to supervised learning tasks.

 - **Cross-Domain Transfer Learning:** This involves transferring knowledge between domains with different input distributions but the same task.
 For example, a sentiment analysis model trained on customer reviews of books could be adapted to analyse reviews of electronic products.